 The proof comes when you see an increase in leads, enquiries, sign-ups and sales that, in turn, will lead to an upturn in profits.

 I often find that companies have three months in mind as the magic number for when SEO starts to ‘work’.
 People often come to me saying that they worked with an SEO company before but that they gave up after two to three months because they didn’t see the results they had expected.

 Organic SEO is a long-term strategy; a slow burn with potentially explosive benefits for your business.

 It’s not about buying your way to the top of the search engines, which is why even companies with massive budgets may not achieve the outcomes they want in as little as three months.

-As we’ve seen, three to six months is more realistic; six to 12 months most likely.
-I found some excellent case studies by Leverage Marketing that showed big improvements around the seven- to the nine-month mark.
+As we’ve seen, three to six months is more realistic; six to 12 months is most likely.
+I found some excellent case studies by Leverage Marketing that showed big improvements around the seven- to nine-month mark.
 Only one case study, about a large established e-commerce site, saw ‘big gains’ in just one to two months.